jhpyle/docassemble/_docs/initial.md

-As explained more fully in the [tables] section, if you include a [table] in an [`attachment`] and the table is too wide, or not wide enough, you can change the default character width of tables from 65 to some other value using the `table width` directive within the `features` block.
+As explained more fully in the [tables] section, if you include a [table] in an [`attachment`] and the table is too wide, or not wide enough, you can change the default character width of tables from 65 to some other value using the `table width` specifier within the `features` block.

 {% highlight yaml %}